-

 Also, note that the cmdlets that are not explicit “getters” but return objects,

-do so only when the standard parameter -PassThru
+do so only when the standard parameter -PassThru is specified.
+These cmdlets are

-, the constructors, adders, setters, certain invokers,
+Connect-XenServer, the constructors, adders, setters, certain invokers,

 the property removers, as well as all the asynchronous calls from any category.

-In the latter case, the cmdlet returns a Task
+In the latter case, the cmdlet returns a Task object, the progress of which can

-be tracked by piping it into the cmdlet Wait-XenTask
+be tracked by piping it into the cmdlet Wait-XenTask:

 Invoke-XenVM -Name $vm_name -XenAction Start -Async -PassThru |`